Bracktus/Noisy-Tournament-Ranking/final/docs/final.md

 $$s(a,b) = \sum_{v \in V} X_{a, b,v} + X_{a, v, b}$$

-We can now define out objective function.
+We can now define our objective function.
 This corresponds to condition 2.
 Which avoids concentrating all of player $b$'s matches in the hands of player $a$.

 $$\text{minimise }  max(\{s(a,b) | (a, b) \in V \times V, a \neq b\})$$